 FREQUENCY OF CALL.
 No call for medical students rotating on this service.

 - Smith’s General Urology or Urology for the House Officer.

 - Students will be required to read other assigned chapters for Campbell’s Club and AUA Updates.

 - Mandatory reading includes the articles in “Student Reading” binder (kept in the Junior Urology resident’s office).

-- Attend all teaching conferences including the Monday Campbell’s Club, Thursday academic conferences, and Friday In-Service Conference.
+- Attend all teaching conferences including the Monday Campbell’s Club and Wednesday academic conferences.

-- Participate in all program-sponsored events including the Hawaii Urologic Society meetings and Journal Clubs.
+- Participate in all program-sponsored events including Journal Clubs.

-- Students will give at least one 20-minute presentation on a urological topic of their choice.
+- Students will give at least one 15-20 minute presentation on a urological topic of their choice.